tsulej/GenerateMe/README.md

 generateme.blog@gmail.com

 Detailed instructions inside scripts, examples included

+All below works on latest Processing 2 only!
+For Processing 3 versions see bottom.

 List:
   * decayscreen - decay image, based on XScreenSaver hack with the same name